Tourism in Finland

 Finland attracted over 6.8 million foreign tourists in 2018, with 53 percent coming from other European Union states.
-In 2017, the value added by tourism was about 4.6 billion euros, or 2.6% of the Finnish GDP, providing approximately 140,200 jobs.
+In 2017, the value added by tourism was about €4.6 billion, or 2.6% of the Finnish GDP, providing approximately 140,200 jobs.

 Statistics

 Most visitors arriving to Finland come from:

 Attractions

 Finland is famous for its many lakes, nearly 200,000 of them (larger than 500 m2/0.12 acres).
 Tampere is the biggest city on the Finnish Lakeland with other major cities being Jyväskylä, Mikkeli, Lahti, Joensuu, Lappeenranta, Kuopio, and Savonlinna.
 Finland is also known to have excellent water quality, and green deep woods and forests around the sea, rivers, and the waterways.

 In wintertime, Finland provides opportunities for cross-country skiing and alpine skiing.
 Many of the popular ski resorts are situated north of the Arctic Circle in Lapland, but there are exceptions like Kuusamo in the northeastern part of Oulu Province and Himos in Jämsä, only 200 km north of Helsinki.

 Throughout Finland, Santa Claus (Joulupukki) is commonly considered to live on the Korvatunturi fell in Lapland.
 In addition, the largest town in Finnish Lapland, Rovaniemi, has two theme parks dedicated to the character: Santa Claus Village and Santa Park.
 Finnish Lapland (Rovaniemi and surroundings) is also the best place in the country to see the aurora borealis.

 Another theme park in the country is Moomin World, located in the outskirts of Naantali.
 The park is based on the popular Moomins franchise, created by Tove Jansson.

 The biggest picnic of the year called Vappu is held on April 30 - May 1.
 The celebration happens in every city and village across the country.